janus-idp/backstage-showcase/docs/dynamic-plugins/faq.md

 1. Get the source code of the plugin.
 2. [Export](export-derived-package.md) the selected plugin as a derived dynamic plugin package.
 3. [Package and publish](packaging-dynamic-plugins.md) the derived dynamic plugin package.
 4. [Install](installing-plugins.md) the plugin in the RHDH.
-If plugin is frontend plugin you need to  "wire it by [defining mount points, dynamic routes, etc](frontend-plugin-wiring.md).
+If plugin is frontend plugin you need to wire it by [defining mount points, dynamic routes, etc](frontend-plugin-wiring.md).

 Example of this process on the [todo](https://github.com/backstage/community-plugins/tree/main/workspaces/todo/plugins) plugin from Backstage community plugins: